Curve review: An app to combine all your cards

 No reviews yet.
 Write a review

 Curve’s big selling point is that you can connect all of your separate debit and credit cards to your Curve account and then spend from any of them using just a single Curve payment card.
 So you can leave your bulging purse or wallet at home and head out for the day in the UK or on a longer trip abroad and just take your Curve card with you, managing the whole service from its app.
-Curve also offers two premium options called Curve Black and Curve Metal that come with added benefits but at a cost.
+Curve also offers three premium options called Curve X, Curve Black and Curve Metal that come with added benefits but at a cost.

 Promoted